 has discovered a way to help farmers, bring balance back to our agriculture and

-Our patent pending process allows for - Farmers to focus on their corn grain harvest, Ethanol Plants to increase the value of their new DDGS byproduct, and creates a commodity from a waste product.
+Our patented and patent pending process allows for - Farmers to focus on their corn grain harvest, Ethanol Plants to increase the value of their new DDGS byproduct, and creates a commodity from a waste product.

 Pellet Technology USA forms a complimentary relationship